chainguard-dev/edu/content/chainguard/chainguard-images/how-to-use-chainguard-images.md

 toc: true
 ---

-[Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) are distroless images based on [Wolfi](/open-source/wolfi/overview/), our Linux _undistro_.
-You can have a look at [Chainguard Image's GitHub org](https://github.com/chainguard-images) in order to find out which images are already available for general usage.

-Each image has its own usage instructions, which is detailed in their READMEs.
-All images are hosted on the `cgr.dev` registry.
+[Chainguard Images](https://www.chainguard.dev/chainguard-images?utm_source=docs) are based on [Wolfi](/open-source/wolfi/overview/), our Linux _undistro_ designed specifically for containers.
+Wolfi uses the [Alpine apk](https://wiki.alpinelinux.org/wiki/Package_management) package format, which contributes in making packages smaller and more accountable, resulting in smaller images with traceable provenance information based on cryptographic signatures.

-In this guide, you'll learn how to get started using Chainguard Images and how to migrate existing container-based workflows to use our images.
+In this guide, you'll find general instructions on how to get started using Chainguard Images and how to migrate existing container-based workflows to use our images.
+For specific image usage instructions, please refer to our [Images Reference Docs](https://edu.chainguard.dev/chainguard/chainguard-images/reference/), which contains the full list of all images available to the public and their respective documentation.

 ## Quickstart: Using Chainguard Images